almosaraj9-ops/Techears-Day-message/README.md

 🚀 How to Use

-1. Open the project live demo: 👉 *[Insert your GitHub Pages link here]*
+1. Open the project live demo: 👉 https://almosaraj9-ops.github.io/Techears-Day-message/
 2. Watch the animations and read the messages.
 3. (Optional) Fork or clone the repository to make your own custom version.

 🎯 Customization

 📝 index.html→ Edit or add new messages and emojis.
 🎨 style.css → Change colors, fonts, and animations.